Symmetry-enforced double Weyl points, multiband quantum geometry, and singular flat bands of doping-induced states at the Fermi level: Four-band model

 \subsection{Sublattice hopping in the four-band model}

 We give the explicit form of the sublattice hopping of the four-band model in Eq.~\eqref{eqn:HFourBand}.
 They are

 with the 1b Wyckoff position $ (\vb{a}_1 + 2\vb{a}_2)/3 + z \,\vb{a}_3$ and

-Note, the relative height difference between the 1a and 1b Wyckoff positions, denoted as $z$ in Eq.~\eqref{eqn:HdpFourband}, does not affect the band structure.
-For the present work the exact value of $z$ does not affect the results, because all considered geometric quantities are restricted to derivatives in the $k_x$-$k_y$-plane.
+Note that the relative height difference between the 1a and 1b Wyckoff positions, denoted as $z$ in Eq.~\eqref{eqn:HdpFourband}, does not affect the band structure.
+For the present paper the exact value of $z$ does not affect the results, because all considered geometric quantities are restricted to derivatives in the $k_x$-$k_y$ plane.